 Students who apply to the college are always considered on an individual basis.
 All must be a minimum of 18 years with a high school diploma (grade 11 biology is recommended).
 While these are our minimum standards, our history has shown that those students who attended university, even for one year, with a focus on health or human anatomy are better suited to meet and successfully maintain our high academic standards.
 Having said this, we have also found that a student’s life experience and desire can often overcome a limited academic past.

 Are There Any Dorm Facilities at the Massage Therapy College of Manitoba?

 At this time the college has no dorm facilities.
 Fortunately we are located in a residential neighbourhood that offers both affordable housing and the convenience of location for most students.
-If you are moving to Winnipeg and need assistance in finding either a roommate or accommodations, call us in advance and we will assist you in any way we can.

 Are There Any Extra Costs Associated with the Massage Therapy College?

 The only ongoing costs aside from tuition are linens and massage oils.
 We also recommend, though we don’t require you to purchase a massage table prior to beginning year two of training.
 This purchase is not included in your tuition expense since every student is unique and may wish to select from any number of table styles, colours and models.
 Local table suppliers provide demos throughout the year so that you may find a table that’s right for you.